nrenner0211/password-manager/README.md

 ## Idea Dump

-We are going for the MVP (just make it work), but if we have time to make our app better, we can add ideas here! (for now)
+We are going for the MVP (just make it work), but if we have time to make our app better, we can add ideas here!

 - come up with a catchy name, SecuriT, SecuriSave? etc